mercadolibre/srt/README.md

 ```
 This fine tunes a model pretrained on `$PRETRAIN_DATASET` (e.g. amazon-1M) with the checkpoint `$CHECKPOINT_FNAME`
 and the configuration file `$PRETRAIN_CONFIG` (e.g. `confs/config_dict_1M.json`)

+## Sample logs

+There are 3 log files on the `logs` folder so you can see the expected logs for computing datasets, pre-training, fine-tuning.

 ## Recbole fork
 There were some limitations on Recbole so we decide to fork it.
 We forked from the commit [`321bff8fc`](https://github.com/RUCAIBox/RecBole/commit/321bff8fc169415c908cd3e722d681b89bee5187)